FPGAArcade/replay_webdocs/docs/guide/replay1/firmware-upgrade.md

 ## Upgrade via SD Card

 If you have an SD Card setup with the "loader" core in the root.
-Then copy the rAppUpdater contents to a dated sub-directory and load the appropriate rApp_*.ini file.
-Generally the rApp_NTSC_60FPS.ini or rApp_PAL_50FPS.ini is a good choice for DVI/HDMI connections.
+Then copy the rAppUpdater contents to a dated sub-directory.

+Refer to the [SD Card Setup](sd-setup) section if you are unsure about how to organise your SD Card files.

 ::: vue
 /